RoundLab/GenomeAssembly_Hybrid/scripts/README.md

 # Scripts descriptions:

 - Genome_Assembly_Hybrid.sh: Slurm script for running genome assemblies on CHPC.
 Modify variables in first section and submit.
   - Suggest running on single full node to allow gtdbtk classifier to finish, but if desired assemblies can usually be accomplished fairly quickly on shared nodes with only ~12 processors (default memory alloc).

-# Status
+# Status / to do

+- nextflow.
-- Need to containerize.
+- containerize.
+- Implement file name checks for input fastqs.
+Different naming conventions from different seq providers. (i.e. _R1.fq.gz, _1.fastq.gz, etc.)

 # Nextflow in progress: